India follows China's lead to widen use of coronavirus tracing app

 “It’s definitely going to be a big problem for them.”

 Reporting by Sankalp Phartiyal.
-Editing by Jonathan Weber.
+Editing by Jonathan Weber